decentraland/old-documentation/_posts/development-guide/2021-05-17-dev-workflow.md

 > Note: The catalyst test server works like any other node in the catalyst network.
 This server only receives updates from the rest of the network, it doesn't push any changes.
 All scenes available in the production environment are in this server, but scenes deployed to this server don't get propagated to other servers.

+Content deployed to the test server is not private.
+It could potentially be visited by anyone who intentionally enters this server.

+> Tip: If you want to hide your content from any possible leaks, you might want to consider launching your own Catalyst server, and not submit it to the DAO for adding to the network.
+That way this server behaves just like the test server, but its address isn't known to others.
+See the [Catalyst repo readme](https://github.com/decentraland/catalyst-owner/) for instructions on how to do this.

 ## Latest SDK changes

 When developing a new scene, you use the `@latest` stable SDK release by default.